 The key is to use restaurant technology to improve the guest experience, not detract from it.
 Because while restaurant technology can certainly make your restaurant more efficient overall, the best tech helps you focus on what's most important: delighting your guests.

-Here are 23 proven ways — some staff-driven, some tech-driven — how to make guests happy in your restaurant in 2020 and beyond.
-Some of these ideas are based on guest feedback detailed in our 2020 Guide to the Restaurant Guest, where 700+ restaurant guests share how their expectations have changed during COVID-19.
+Here are 23 proven ways — some staff-driven, some tech-driven — how to make guests happy in your restaurant in 2023 and beyond.

 Guide to the Restaurant Guest